zeropingheroes/lanager/readme.md

 ## Feedback & Contributions

 * Found a bug?
 Got a great feature idea?
-Post it to the [core issue tracker](https://github.com/zeropingheroes/lanager-core/issues)!
+Post it to the [issue tracker](https://github.com/zeropingheroes/lanager/issues)!
 * Want to contribute?
-	* [Fork the core project](https://github.com/zeropingheroes/lanager-core/fork) and add the features you want to see
+	* [Fork the core project](https://github.com/zeropingheroes/lanager/fork) and add the features you want to see
-	* Work on new features / bug fixes in the [core issue tracker](https://github.com/zeropingheroes/lanager-core/issues)
+	* Work on new features / bug fixes in the [issue tracker](https://github.com/zeropingheroes/lanager/issues)
 	* Or if you're really hardcore, request commit access

 If you want to support the project in a non-technical way, we'd love it if you donated to us:

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=zeropingheroes&url=https%3A%2F%2Fgithub.com%2Fzeropingheroes%2Flanager)

-**Please note:** This repository (`zeropingheroes/lanager`) is the bootstrapped install version, and doesn't include or track the core project code.
-All forks, issues and pull requests relevant to the core functionality and not this install version should be submitted to [`zeropingheroes/lanager-core`](https://github.com/zeropingheroes/lanager-core).